Voltage Regulators Selection Guide: Specs, Packages & Top Picks for Power Design

 - You can tolerate some output ripple

 The math is simple.
 A 12V-to-3.3V LDO at 500mA burns (12 - 3.3) × 0.5 = 4.35W as heat.
 The same scenario with a buck converter at 85% efficiency dissipates under 0.3W.
 That's the difference between "needs a heatsink" and "barely warm."
+We usually reach for a buck whenever Vin sits more than a couple volts above Vout.

 Key Specs You Actually Need to Check